zatosource/ide-pycharm/DEVELOPMENT.md

 - Run the gradle build
 - If there were no errors during the build, then the file to upload is `./build/distributions/zato-$version.zip`
 - Login at https://plugins.jetbrains.com and click on *Upload plugin* if you'd like to upload it for the first time.
 If you'd like to update an existing plugin, then open the plugin's page and click on *Update Plugin*.
 - Select the file listed above in the upload control, add change notes if necessary.
 The plugin's category is probably *Networking*, but choose any other category at your preference.
-Also fill out the other fields, like `License` etc.
+Also, fill out the other fields, like `License` etc.
 - After this JetBrains will approve the new plugin.
 This might take a few hours.
 - After its approval then plugin will be listed at https://plugins.jetbrains.com.
 You'll be able to see download statistics etc. after you logged in and open the plugins page.